April 5, 2014 Leave a comment

 - Scripting for Unattended Server Side Automation is progressing nicely.
-We have completed our first script.
+We released our first script on 29 March 2014.
 This script is integral to any Demand Response effort.

 Unattended Server Side Automation

 - A PHP script to automatically select all thermostats and set their Date/Time is complete.
-We are finishing the usage instructions.
-We expect to release the script before the next Blog posting.
+We released our first script on 29 March 2014.

 Power Line Communication

 - Further discussions with the members of the electronics industry.

 - No other work since the January newsletter.

 Talk to us with your comments and suggestions on our plan for this year.

 We spend a considerable amount of time reading and studying different technology standards, to determine how to mature the GNU remotecontrol software project.
 We see the Smart Grid as held up from being built, due to the lack of agreement in the Smart Grid arena about determining which technology standards to use in designing the Smart Grid.
 What is currently happening are various attempts to try this and that, here and there, to see what happens.
 We spoke about this pattern of activity in the March 2014 newsletter and predicted it in the January 2014 newsletter.
 There is no need to impose a specific technology on anyone.
 Imposition often leads to oppression.
 A philosophy alone does not build an objective conclusion.
 It is not about what is believed.
 It is all about what is proven with well-tried, empirical, and verifiable evidence.
 A desire to bring order to a technology comes from enough demand for a technology, to justify spending the time and effort to achieve the standardization.
 A technology standard must provide proof it works safely, causing no harm from using the technology, if the technology expects to be adopted by anyone in their right mind.